Reps summon NEPC MD over status of $1.67bn crude oil revenue

-The House of Representatives ad hoc committee investigating alleged loss of crude oil revenue has summoned the Managing Director of Nigeria Export Promotion Council (NEPC) over unremitted 1.67 billion dollars.
+The House of Representatives ad hoc committee investigating the alleged loss of crude oil revenue has summoned the Managing Director of Nigeria Export Promotion Council (NEPC) over the unremitted 1.67 billion dollars.

-The committee is investigating alleged loss of over $2 billion in revenue from illegal sale of 48 million barrel of crude oil export from 2015 including crude oil export from 2014.
+The committee is investigating the alleged loss of over $2 billion in revenue from the illegal sale of 48 million barrels of crude oil export from 2015 including crude oil export from 2014.

 Rep. Mark Gbilah, the Chairman of the ad hoc committee issued the summoned in Abuja on Monday in order to provide the House with clarification on the status of payment of outstanding debt to Nigeria, amounting to 1.67 billion dollars.

-The committee also re invited the former Attorney General of the Federation, Abubakar Malami to know the status of the cases instituted with regards to those who had cases to answer on the alleged loss of crude oil.
+The committee also re-invited the former Attorney General of the Federation, Abubakar Malami to know the status of the cases instituted with regard to those who had cases to answer on the alleged loss of crude oil.

-He said the committee also had some submission of alleged discripancies in the document presented before it, adding that some of which had been sent to companies affected to respond.
+He said the committee also had some submissions of alleged discrepancies in the document presented before it, adding that some of which had been sent to companies affected to respond.

 “In the letter, you request that the former AGF, former DG NIMASA also provide information on the status of this investigation and they will be invited in line with the submission of the report.”